Cotswold Posy Patch is run by Liz and Laura

 Look forward to meeting you soon,

 Laura: Hi I’m Laura, plant and flower enthusiast and general assistant at the Cotswold Posy Patch.
-I help Liz at the plot with whatever seasonal jobs need doing, and I run the admin side of the business, so you’ll find me at the other end of the phone and email if you need to contact us!
+I work at the plot with Liz during busier parts of the season, and I help run the admin side of the business, so you’ll find me at the other end of the phone and email if you need to contact us!
 I send out our newsletters and do some of the other behind the scenes work like taking photos and helping to plan and run events like our Pick Your Own Posy event and Florist Open Day over the summer.

 I’ve always had a passion for plants and flowers, and I’m currently studying horticulture in my spare time.